South Downs: South Downs in literature

-Rudyard Kipling who lived at Rottingdean described the South Downs as "Our blunt, bow-headed whale-backed Downs".
+Rudyard Kipling, who lived at Bateman's, described the South Downs as "Our blunt, bow-headed whale-backed Downs".
 Writing in 1920 in his poem The South Country, poet Hilaire Belloc describes the South Downs as "the great hills of the South Country".
 In On The South Coast, poet Algernon Charles Swinburne describes the South Downs as "the green smooth-swelling unending downs".

 The naturalist-writer William Henry Hudson wrote that "during the whole fifty-three mile length from Beachy Head to Harting the ground never rises above a height of 850 feet, but we feel on top of the world".

 Poet Francis William Bourdillon also wrote a poem "On the South Downs".
 The South Downs have been home to several writers, including Jane Austen who lived at Chawton on the edge of the Downs in Hampshire.
 The Bloomsbury Group often visited Monk's House in Rodmell, the home of Virginia Woolf in the Ouse valley.
 Alfred, Lord Tennyson, had a second home at Aldworth, on Blackdown; geologically part of the Weald, Blackdown lies north of the South Downs but is included in the South Downs National Park.

 In the introduction to Arthur Conan Doyle's short story collection His Last Bow, Dr. Watson states that Sherlock Holmes has retired to a small farm upon the Downs near Eastbourne.
 In the story "His Last Bow" itself, Holmes states that he "lives and keeps bees upon the South Downs".
 Furthermore, the short story "The Lion's Mane" is about a case that Holmes solves whilst living there.

 The author Graham Greene's first published novel, The Man Within (1929), is set largely on and around the South Downs.
 The book's principal character, Andrews, travels by foot across the Downs to reach Lewes and attend the Assizes.
 Greene provides a detailed description of both the landscape and its 'feel'.

 The author H. G. Wells published a book called The Invisible Man in 1898, and in it says "He fled to South Down".